reefland/ansible-k3s-argocd-renovate/README.md

 * A tweaked multi-node Kubernetes cluster based on K3s (no docker used) is created
 * You will need to setup an Ansible inventory file in a defined way
 * You will need to create a dedicated repository for ArgoCD, ideally a private Github repository (free)
-* ArgoCD will require Ansible secrets set for repository URL, Access Token, etc.
+* **ArgoCD** will require Ansible secrets set for repository URL, Access Token, etc.
 * Ansible will render all initial application manifest files and commit them to Git repository
-* ArgoCD will see remaining missing applications and deploy them as defined
+* **ArgoCD** will see remaining missing applications and deploy them as defined
-* Renovate will monitor deployed application manifests and provide update notifications via Pull Request process
+* **Renovate** will monitor deployed application manifests and provide update notifications via Pull Request process
+* **Kube-vip** Load Balancer section will require you to specify a range of IP addresses available for use and a VIP address for the API Load Balancer

 ---